CodingCellist/UoStA-Module-Vis-2019/README.md

   - [x] By semester
   - [x] By credit worth
 - [x] Webpage.
 Try Bootstrap
-- [ ] Connect the website up to the data
+- [x] Connect the website up to the data
 - [ ] Connect the filters up to the data
+- [ ] Modify the SVG-container based on data?...
+- [ ] ... or give it "infinite" height in some way?
+- [ ] Some sort of "module shopping cart"
+  - [ ] (More interactivity)
+- [ ] Forms for the database management stuff
+- [ ] Wire up the database management stuff to the server
+- [ ] Scrape the degree programmes (oh god...)
+- [ ] Scrape more modules (OH GOD!...)
 - [ ] The rest of this TODO-list